joannagronkowska/joannagronkowska.github.io/_projects/1_project.md

 ---
 layout: page
-title: Culture dans l'assiette
+title: Culture on a plate
-description: Histoires culinaires des migrantes polonaises dans le bassin minier du Nord-Pas-de-Calais
+description: Culinary stories of Polish migrants in the Nord-Pas-de-Calais mining basin
 img: assets/img/12.jpg
 importance: 1
 category: research